PrefectHQ/prefect-openai/README.md

 Tracebacks--it's quintessential in programming.
 They are a record of every line of code leading to the error, to help us, humans, determine what's wrong with the program and find a solution.

-However, tracebacks can be extraordinarily complex, making them tedious and difficult to troubleshoot, especially for someone new to the codebase.
+However, tracebacks can be extraordinarily complex, especially for someone new to the codebase.

-To streamline this process, we could add AI to the mix, to help parse through the traceback and offer a more human-readable summary of the issue.

-That way, the developer can more quickly understand what went wrong and implement a fix.
+To streamline this process, we could add AI to the mix, to offer a more human-readable summary of the issue, so it's easier for the developer to understand what went wrong and implement a fix.

 After installing `prefect-openai`, you can easily incorporate OpenAI within your flows to help you achieve the aforementioned benefits!